moheebprojects/CryptoCurrrency-Subreddit-ETL/README.md

 Processed data is stored in Parquet format, balancing efficiency in both storage and access.

-## Data Querying and Aggregation:
+# Data Querying and Aggregation:

-Utilize PySpark SQL queries to extract insights from the data.
-Perform SQL operations to identify key authors, engagement metrics, and sentiment distributions.
-Insights and Visualization
-The project is set up to enable the creation of visualizations and dashboards based on the processed and queried data.
-(Note: Specific details on visualization tools or dashboards were not provided in the code.)

-# Further Development
-The SQL queries can be expanded and modified for more detailed insights.
-Integration with visualization tools like Looker Studio, Tableau, or a custom dashboard can be implemented for better data representation.
-The pipeline can be enhanced with additional features such as data profiling, monitoring, and CI/CD tooling for automation.
-This summary outlines the general structure and objectives of your project, detailing the technological components and the steps taken for data processing and analysis.
+In this project, I utilized PySpark SQL queries to analyze data extracted from the cryptocurrency subreddit.
+The queries were designed to provide insights into community sentiments, engagement patterns, and controversial topics.
+The data was obtained from the submissions posted onto the CryptoCurrency subrredit and the comments on each post submitted.